Home Culture Hoboken + Jersey City Murals: The Stories Behind Them

 Location: 133 Clinton Street

-Description: Ricardo Roig has been a fan of Napoli’s Pizzeria for many years and when the owners opened their second location in Hoboken at, Roig suggested to the owner, Frank Volpe, that he use the side of the brick building as a canvas for art, and the rest was history.
-The mural depicts iconic scenes from Hoboken, the Lackawanna Station, PATH station, the cobblestones of Court Street, and the views from the Hoboken waterfront.
+Description: Ricardo Roig has been a fan of Napoli’s Pizzeria for many years and when the owners opened their second location in Hoboken, Roig suggested to the owner, Frank Volpe, that he use the side of the brick building as a canvas for art, and the rest was history.
+The mural depicts iconic scenes from Hoboken, the Lackawanna Station, the PATH station, the cobblestones of Court Street, and the views from the Hoboken waterfront.

 Jersey City